danwwagner/KSURCTJavaCode/README.md

 #### Events
 * In the case of a disconnection from the robot, a timeout of ten seconds is initiated in order to prevent hammering the robot with connect requests.
 * The GUI will attempt to connect to the robot if it has a valid IP address entered.
-  * An invalid IP address will result in no action.
+  * An invalid IP address will result in no action taken by the GUI.